-online public inspection file.
-The statement must set forth the dates and times that the pre-filing and post-filing notices were broadcast and provide the texts of the announcements.
+Within seven days of broadcasting the last post-filing announcement, full-power and Class A television stations must upload a statement certifying compliance with the public announcement requirement to the station's online public inspection file.
+The statement must set forth the dates and times that the post-filing notices were broadcast and provide the texts of the announcements.
+The certification does not need to include the text of the announcement.